Tropocells® PRP System

 The proprietary MNC7 anticoagulant helps maintain physiologic pH.
 As a result, clinicians may reduce irritation during injection

-Tropocells® PRP preparation systems support multiple kit sizes.
-Therefore, clinicians can choose the configuration that fits their workflow and PRP volume needs.
+The system offers multiple kit sizes.
+Therefore, clinicians can choose what fits their needs.

 Safety and Manufacturing Standards